 When one thinks of environmental conservation and open space stewardship, the term “green cemetery” is not likely to come to mind.
 In fact, many Americans know little about green burial (also known as natural burial) even though it’s how most of the world’s population inter their dead.
 A growing trend for U.S. families seeking a final resting place is the return to low impact, eco-friendly burial practices.

-The Universalist Unitarian Church of Princeton is planning to establish a green cemetery in Hopewell Township, on land adjacent to protected D & R Greenway preserves.
+The Unitarian Universalist Congregation of Princeton. is planning to establish a green cemetery in Hopewell Township, on land adjacent to protected D & R Greenway preserves.
 Plans for the project were heard and approved by the Hopewell Township Planning Board in September 2024.

 Traditional cemeteries can have a negative impact on the environment and even pose a risk of groundwater contamination.
 Concrete grave vaults crack and degrade over time, and toxic chemicals from coffin varnishes, preservatives, and embalming chemicals can leak into the surrounding soil.